gnir-work/learning-python/rpyc/README.md

 1. You will be able to connect to the server via host name
 2. You will have access to all the modules on the remote server.
 3. Currently, you will only allow passing basic data types (`int`, `str`, `boolean`, ...).
-4. You will also support accessing variables with basic data types from the modules, for example `os.path.sep`.
+4. You will also support accessing variables that are basic data types from the modules, for example `connection.modules.os.path.sep`.
 5. Currently, you cannot assign or mutate the state on the remote, but it may be a request in feature iterations.
+6. The modules of the remote server will be located under `connection.modules`.

 Good Luck :)